th-trang/distributed_system/ReadingAssignment/Processes.md

 - Often, in a batch sys, more processes are submitted than can be executed.
 These processes are spooled to a mass-storage device, where they are kept for later execution.
   - The **long-term scheduler**, or **job scheduler**, selects processes from the pool and loads them into memory for execution.
   - The **short-term scheduler** or **CPU scheduler**, selects from among the processes that are ready to execute and allocates the CPU to one of them.
+  - The short-term scheduler execute more frequently, at least once every 100 milliseconds.
+  - The long-term scheduler execute much less frequently; minutes may seperate the creation of one new process and the next.
+  - The long-term scheduler controls the **degree of multiprogramming** (the number of processes in memory).
+If the degree of multiprogramming is stable, then the average rate of process creation must be equal to the average departure rate of processes leaving the system.
+   - Processes can be described in 2 ways:
+      - **I/O-bound process**: spends more time doing I/O than doing computations.
+      - **CPU-bound process**: generates I/o requests infrequently, using more time doiung computations